 It is moreover there to help us cope with "problems without passports" - threats such as terrorism, environmental issues, contagious disease and chronic starvation, human rights, illiteracy and population displacement.
 The problems are the shared responsibility of the international community and cry out for solutions that, like the problems themselves, also cross frontiers.

-For more information on the UN, please read our overview of the United Nations.
-On our website, you can also find more about Canada’s diplomatic missions to the United Nations and learn more about canadian policy positions.
-And do not hesitate to browse through canadian statements to read what Canadian representatives have said in the name of Canada at the UN.
+On our website, you can also find more about Canada’s diplomatic missions to the United Nations and learn more about Canadian policy positions.